Spring Salad Platter

 ⅛ tsp turmeric

-1 tsp ghee or olive oil for cooking (less if cleansing)
+1 tsp ghee or olive oil for cooking (less or none if cleansing)

 1 cup water or vegetable stock